webiny/webiny-js/packages/react-rich-text-renderer/README.md

 };

 const content = [
-    // This block will use the default renderer
+    // This block will use the default renderer.
     {
         type: "paragraph",
         data: {